maksimr/performance/README.md

 - 🍆 **Recalculate Style** - CSS markup is transformed into a CSS Object Model (*CSSOM*)
 - 🍆 **Layout** - *Render tree* construction, position, and size calculation
 - 🍏 **Paint** - Convert the render tree to pixels on the screen.

+Triger layout immediate when access properties like `offsetHeight`, `scrollHeight` etc.

 ## Resources